-001-099 - Developmental courses intended for students who need further preparation before enrolling in college-level courses.
-These courses are not transferable and do not satisfy degree or certificate requirements.

-100-299 - College-level courses offered for credit and applicable to degree & certificate programs.
+- 001-099 Developmental courses intended for students who need further preparation before enrolling in college-level courses.
+These courses are not transferable and do not count toward the completion of degree, major, or graduation requirement. - 100-299 College-level courses offered for credit and applicable to degree and certificate programs.